Sikandar Raza: International career

 In April 2021, he was sidelined from international cricket for a brief period and his international career was in jeopardy when he suffered an infection in his bone marrow.
 His condition was also speculated to be cancerous and he would have probably amputated had he opted for chemotherapy.
 It was later revealed that his condition was normal and reports of his condition to be cancerous were downplayed.
 In July 2021, he returned to competitive cricket and made international return during the bilateral home ODI series against Bangladesh.

 In July 2022, he was named in Zimbabwe's squad for the 2022 ICC Men's T20 World Cup Global Qualifier B tournament which was held in Zimbabwe.
-He played a vital cog in Zimbabwe's golden run during the tournament where Zimbabawe defeated much fancied Netherlands in the final to secure a place for the 2022 ICC Men's T20 World Cup qualifying round.
+He played a vital cog in Zimbabwe's golden run during the tournament where Zimbabwe defeated much fancied Netherlands in the final to secure a place for the 2022 ICC Men's T20 World Cup qualifying round.
 He was named the player of the match for his bowling prowess in the finals his sharp bowling of 4/8 including a maiden over restricted Dutch to 95 all out helping Zimbabwe to defend a modest total of 132.
 He was also awarded the Player of the Tournament for his all round prowess during the 2022 T20 World Cup Global Qualifier.